Column Twisted Reed-Solomon Codes as MDS Codes: Abstract

 \section{Abstract}

 In this paper, we study column twisted Reed-Solomon(TRS) codes.
-We establish some conditions for column TRS codes to be MDS codes and show that the dimension of their Schur square codes is $2k$.
-Consequently, these TRS codes are not equivalent to Reed-Solomon(RS) codes.
-Moreover, this construction method provides more flexible parameters compared to previous twisted generalized Reed-Solomon(TGRS) code constructions.
-For large odd prime power $q$, different from the systematically constructed TGRS codes whose length was previously limited to $\frac{q+1}{2}$, our construction achieves code lengths up to $\frac{q+3}{2}$.
+We establish some sufficient conditions for these codes to be MDS and show that the dimension of their Schur square codes is $2k$.
+Consequently, these TRS codes are shown to be not equivalent to Reed-Solomon(RS) codes.
+Moreover, our construction offers more flexible parameters than existing twisted generalized Reed-Solomon(TGRS) code designs.
+For a large odd prime power $q$, systematically constructed TGRS codes are known to be limited to length $\frac{q+1}{2}$.
+By contrast, our column TRS construction supports code lengths up to $\frac{q+3}{2}$.
 Finally, we present the dual codes of column TRS codes.
-This paper provides a new approach to construct MDS codes by adding column vectors to generator matrix of RS codes.
+Overall, this work introduces a new method for constructing MDS codes by appending column vectors to some generator matrix of an RS code.